Educology

 The Philosophical Fallacy in Philosophy and Philosophy of Educology

-The philosophical fallacy, as the fallacy of selectively emphasizing a specific trait in the conduct of the pattern of phases of reflective thinking experiences, is the fallacy in philosophy accounted for by John Dewey in his 1929 book—Experience and Nature.
+The philosophical fallacy, as the fallacy of selectively emphasizing a specific trait in the conduct of the pattern of phases of reflective thinking, i.e. of inquiry, experiences producing knowledge claims as warranted assertions, is the fallacy in philosophy accounted for by John Dewey in his 1929 book—Experience and Nature.
 Click Here

 The philosophical fallacy, as a fallacy in philosophy, is a much more general fallacy than the specific fallacies accounted for in typical inductive and deductive logic textbooks.
 For an account of these specific fallacies, Click Here